cslarsen/csl.name/_posts/2017-11-08-python-jit.md

 the difference.
 I saw that gcc, lldb and objdump gave slightly different disassembly listings of the same code for RETQ and MOVABSQ.

+There's another takeaway.
+I've mentioned that the native Brainfuck compiler I made didn't initially produce very fast code.
+I had to optimize to get it fast.
+So things won't go fast just because you use AVX, Cuda or whatever.
+The cold truth is that gcc contains a vast database of optimizations that you cannot possibly replicate by hand.
+Felix von Letiner has a [classic talk about source code optimization][fefe] that I recommend for more on this.

 [amd64.abi]: https://software.intel.com/sites/default/files/article/402129/mpx-linux64-abi.pdf
 [avx.wiki]: https://en.wikipedia.org/wiki/Advanced_Vector_Extensions
 [bpf.wiki]: https://en.wikipedia.org/wiki/Berkeley_Packet_Filter